-The depreciation and amortization expense increased by \$3.2 million, from \$15.5 million for the fourth quarter of Fiscal 2017 to \$18.7 million for the fourth quarter of Fiscal 2018.
-This increase relates to investments in information technology projects, new stores and a new warehousing facility.
+The depreciation and amortization expense increased by \$3.2 million, from \$18.7 million for the fourth quarter of Fiscal 2018 to \$21.9 million for the fourth quarter of Fiscal 2019.
+This increase relates mainly to investments in information technology projects, new stores and buildings.

-Financing Costs
+Net Financing Costs

-Financing costs decreased by \$0.3 million, from \$10.6 million for the fourth quarter of Fiscal 2017 to \$10.3 million for the fourth quarter of Fiscal 2018.
-The decrease relates mainly to a one-time charge in Fiscal 2017, partially offset by an increase in borrowings on long-term debt.
+Net financing costs increased by \$4.0 million, from \$10.3 million for the fourth quarter of Fiscal 2018 to \$14.3 million for the fourth quarter of Fiscal 2019.
+The increase was mainly due to increased borrowings on long-term debt.